Home > Philosophy Why the Fear of Death Is Irrational

 “Nothing in life is to be feared, only understood.”
 (Madame Marie Curie)

 “In the light of the near-death experience, death is nothing more than the illusion of separateness and finality, and those who can believe in this vision of death, like near-death experiencers themselves, lose all fear of it, for how can you fear that which does not exist?”
-(Dr. Ken Ring)
+(Dr. Kenneth Ring)

 Share